-You don't need to charge the scooter every day or charge it after every trip.
+You don't need to charge your electric scooter every day or after every trip.
 The best practice is to keep the battery between 30 and 80%.
-However, if you're going on a long trip, charge the scooter completely.
-Try to wait at least half an hour after driving to protect battery life.
+However, if you're going on a long journey, it's best to charge the scooter completely.
+It's also recommended to wait at least half an hour after driving to protect battery life.

 If you leave your electric scooter outside and it's hot, it's best to let it cool down in a garage or in your house before charging it.
 For example, if your scooter takes about 3 hours to charge, plug it in after you get home from work and turn it off at night.
 If it takes 8 hours, you can plug it in before you go to sleep, let it charge overnight, and disconnect it in the morning.
 During charging, the power supply (the power outlet) applies a voltage to the battery, higher than the voltage produced by the battery.

-So, for example, we can say that the battery has an input voltage of 42 V and perhaps an output voltage of 37 V, but the charger has an input voltage of 100-240 V and an output voltage of 42 V. Popular and economical electric scooters take 5 hours to charge on average, and leave them to charge overnight A full 8-hour run the risk of overcharging.
+So, for example, we can say that the battery has an input voltage of 42 V and perhaps an output voltage of 37 V, but the charger has an input voltage of 100-240 V and an output voltage of 42 V. Popular and economical electric scooters take 5 hours to charge on average, and leaving them to charge overnight can run the risk of overcharging.
 If your scooter's charging time is roughly the same as your sleep time, it's a good idea to charge it overnight.
 Otherwise, find another time to charge your scooter.

 Charging a bicycle or electric scooter should take between three and four hours depending on the model.
 The battery is one of the most important (and expensive) parts of an electric scooter and must be well maintained and cared for.
-Many people put their electric scooter in the trunk of their car to visit cities quickly and easily.
-If you need a detailed list of charging times, see the detailed publication here or check out the electric scooter's charging time calculator.
+Many people put their electric scooters in their car trunk for quick and easy city visits.
+If you need a detailed list of charging times, see our detailed publication here or check out our electric scooter charging time calculator.